 Museum Trail

-Museum Trail a multi-use trail and greenway in Jackson, Mississippi connecting communities to museums, parks, nature, public art, and business districts.
+Museum Trail an urban greenway in Jackson, Mississippi connecting communities to museums, parks, nature, public art, and business districts.

 • The Museum Trail Project is led by Jackson Heart Foundation, a 501c3 non profit organization with a mission to lead the fight against heart disease in Mississippi through education, prevention, and early detection.